FWICSS/FWICSS/README.md

 I'm a French West Indies and i Code with Sun 🌞 and Style ✨ (FWICSS)

-Lion 🦁️ Born on August 3rd, 2000, I am 25 years old and proud to be a Leo!
+lion eagle 🦁🦅 Born on August 3rd, 2000, I am 25 years old and proud to be a Leo!
 I love sharing my passion for technology and video games.

 🎓 I'm student at the University of the French West Indies a.
 I'm currently studying for a Master's degree in Computer Science.